 Compare bad credit loans with LoanBroker

 Get in touchwith LoanBroker if you’re looking for a loan and you’ve got a less than perfect credit history.
 We’re not direct lenders, we are a loan broker– and what that means to you is that we do all the negotiating for you directly on your behalf with the lenders themselves.
 That means the best deals on the cheapest rates for you – no filling in forms on direct lender website after direct lender website.

 On our application form, tell us how much you would like to borrow and for how long.
 We’ll ask you some other questions like who you work for, what you spend each month, how much you earn, how long you’ve been at your current address, and more.

 We then send your application off (together with your credit report) to each lender who we think you’ve got the best chance of getting an offer from.
-They send us their best offers back and then we present you with the cheapest deal we’ve found.

 This all takes place in about a minute.
 Our service is free of charge and you don’t have to accept the offer we present to you.
 You also won’t pay any more using LoanBroker than if you applied direct to the lender who makes you the offer.

 To get started, please click here for our form.